 Graduating with Student Loans?

-Whether you are graduating or taking a leave, now is the time to plan for loan repayment.
+Whether you are graduating, dropping below half-time, or taking a leave, now is the time to plan for loan repayment.
 In addition, federal regulations require all federal loan borrowers to complete loan exit counseling requirements no more than 30 days prior to the end of your enrollment.
 Exit counseling must be completed now, even if students are returning to Brown to continue their studies as a graduate or medical student.
 Unfortunately, we must place holds on diplomas & transcripts for incomplete requirements.